Jawing/jawing.github.io/index.md

 <!-- ## About me -->

 Faithful to people and technology, striving to achieve personal and educational goals.
-I'm always enthusiastic about learning new skills while sharing intriguing ideas in life, computer science, and philosophy.
+I'm always enthusiastic about learning new skills while sharing intriguing ideas in life.

 Currently a Prof. MSc student in Machine Learning at [Mila](https://mila.quebec/).
 My academic interest is focused on Meta-Learning and Continual Learning.
 Applications in academia, mental health and neuroscience are my biggest motivators when it comes to [Deep Learning](https://en.wikipedia.org/wiki/Deep_learning).